 The Department of Natural Resources and Environmental Sciences (NRES) is a broad and diverse department offering a wide range of options for graduate study, leading to both M.S. and Ph.D. degrees.
 The mission of the department is to establish and implement research and educational programs that enhance environmental stewardship in the management and use of natural, agricultural, and urban systems in a socially responsible manner.
-Composed of approximately 20 faculty, 51 adjunct professors and affiliates, and 180 graduate students along with support staff.
+Composed of 21 faculty, 55 adjunct professors and affiliates, and 180 graduate students along with support staff.
 Approximately half of our graduate students are enrolled in our online M.S. program.
-The department includes the following specialization areas of research and teaching: agronomy/agroecology; ecology; ecosystem science; fish and wildlife; forest resources and management; global environmental change; human dimensions of natural resources and ecology; landscape ecology, microbial ecosystems; plant ecology, physiology, and genetics; quantitative and spatial methods; restoration ecology; soil science and conservation; sustainability; and water/biogeochemistry.
+The department includes the following specialization areas of research and teaching: agronomy/agroecology; ecology; ecosystem science; fish and wildlife; global environmental change; human dimensions of natural resources and ecology; landscape ecology, microbial ecosystems; plant ecology, physiology, and genetics; quantitative and spatial methods; restoration ecology; soil science and conservation; sustainability; and water/biogeochemistry.

 In addition to departmental faculty, NRES offers students the opportunity to work with a wide range of affiliates who are housed in the Prairie Research Institute, Illinois Natural History Survey, or one of several other related agencies.
 Many areas of our research are interdisciplinary across departments or include one or more areas of specialization.
-Graduate study in NRES involves developing an expertise through course work and research experience in one or more of these disciplines and using this knowledge to address and solve problems.
+Graduate study in NRES involves developing an expertise through course work and research experience in one or more of these disciplines, and using this knowledge to address and solve problems.

 Well-equipped laboratory and greenhouse facilities are available for each field of specialization within the department, complemented by nearby experimental farms and natural areas.
 NRES faculty members are located primarily in Turner Hall on the second, fourth, and fifth floors.
 The Main Office, Department Head's Office, Business Office, Human Resources Office, and Student Services Center are all located on the fifth floor of Turner Hall.
-Faculty also have laboratories and offices in the National Soybean Research Center and other buildings.